 - Would you accept if you were offered a spot on a reality television show?

 - Do you agree with the statement that you trust someone until they give you a reason not to?

 The above questions are designed to give the lawyers various insights.
 Some are designed to give insight into personal experiences and potential biases a juror may have about personal injury law suits or the legal system in general.
 Other questions are designed to allow the lawyers to understand more about your character.
 We want to know if you are pro-plaintiff or pro-defendant, if you are a leader or a follower, if you are trusting, cynical, or shy.

 When it comes time for you to answer questions during jury selection, just answer honestly.
 We understand that many jurors are nervous, and our goal is not to trip you up or make the process more difficult for you.

 To those of you who have responded to the call for jury duty, thank you.
 While you may not be initially excited about jury duty, we hope if you are summoned in the future, you appreciate how important your service is to making our community safer for our children, families, and neighbors.

 Follow Matthew G. Miller on Facebook!

-We help people who have been injured in accidents get the compensation they deserve.
-Contact us or call (402) 558-4900 to schedule a free consultation.
+Our personal injury lawyers in Omaha help people who have been injured in accidents get the compensation they deserve.
+Contact us or call (402) 558-4900 to schedule a legal-free personal injury case consultation.